ressuman/AZ-C5-HTML/README.md

 # AZ-C5-HTML-Week 4-Assignment 4
 # HTML Web Content Integration and Media Elements
+The goal of this assignment is to gain practical experience in integrating diverse web content, establishing strong structural foundations, and effectively using media elements within an HTML document.
+I will be practicing on implementing a range of elements, attributes, and techniques to enhance web content presentation and user engagement.

 I used `<div>` and `<span>` elements to demonstrate block and inline elements, respectively.
 Inside the `<div>`, I included a paragraph of text and a list (`<ul>`) with some items.
 Inside the `<span>`, I then write a sentence and add a few inline elements like `<strong>`, `<em>`, and `<a>` (link).